ElderMael/patternsfordeliveringmicroservices/manuscript/09-Delivery_Workflow_Tools.md

 outside the CI/CD servers helping developers to debug and develop easily but it also will help application developers to test their code without pushing to the pipeline, accelerating their feedback loop.

+## Conclusion

+This chapter contained a description of Delivery Worflow Tools and how this pattern helps on a microservices architecture.
+It also described problems with over reliance of CI/CD servers to automate workflow, how the Delivery Workflow Tools create consolidation but still allow teams to be autonomous i.e. work independently.